tsxoxo/asm/README.md

 For the last step, copy the contents (or part of them) from the file `dosbox-x.conf` in this repo into your config.

+### LSP

+- in NeoVim, "asm-lsp" does a decent job for me.

+NB: For some reason, this works better in files with CAPITALIZED extension `.ASM`

+### Compile cycle

+_Work in progress_

+- Edit in Neovim on native OS (outside of dosbox)
+- In `foo.asm`, set up exit on a keyboard input
+- In dosbox, run `watch foo`
+- After making an edit in nvim, switch to dosbox window and press a key
+- watcher tries to recompile `foo.asm` and run `foo.com`

+This is slightly easier than

+- ... switch to doxbox window
+- hit key to terminate program
+- `fasm foo.asm`
+- `foo.com`

+(You could of course run a build script by hand)

 ## Resources

 I stitched together the config based on tips found here: